-The Russian scientific expedition, sent into the Arctic ice by the Arctic and Antarctic Research Institute in September 2022, will remain in the Arctic a little longer.
+The Russian scientific expedition, sent into the Arctic ice by the Arctic and Antarctic Research Institute in September 2022, will remain in the Arctic for a bit longer.
 It will only return home in the spring of 2024.
-This is due to the drift trajectory of the ice floe to which the unique expedition vessel is moored: the world's first and only ice-resistant self-propelled platform, "North Pole."
+This is due to the drift trajectory of the ice floe to which the unique expedition vessel is moored: the world's first and only ice-resistant self-propelled platform, "North Pole".
 Its uniqueness lies in its ability to conduct year-round scientific observations in the high latitudes of the Arctic Ocean.

 During this time, the LSP has covered more than 2,150 nautical miles, shifting more than 700 nautical miles from its starting point.
 In land terms, the platform has covered 3981.8 kilometers and moved more than 1296.4 kilometers away from its starting point.